Special Populations

 People Living with Disabilities

-• The American Library Association recognizes that people living with disabilities are a large and neglected minority, severely underrepresented in the library profession.
+The American Library Association recognizes that people living with disabilities are a large and neglected minority, severely underrepresented in the library profession.
 Disabilities cause many personal challenges.
 In addition, many people with disabilities face economic inequity, illiteracy, cultural isolation, and discrimination in education, employment, and the broad range of societal activities.

-• Libraries play a catalytic role in the lives of people with disabilities by facilitating their full participation in society.
+Libraries play a catalytic role in the lives of people with disabilities by facilitating their full participation in society.
 Libraries should use strategies based upon the principles of universal design to ensure that library policy, resources and services meet the needs of all people.

-• ALA, through its divisions, offices and units and through collaborations with outside associations and agencies is dedicated to eradicating inequities and improving attitudes toward and services and opportunities for people with disabilities.
+ALA, through its divisions, offices and units and through collaborations with outside associations and agencies, is dedicated to eradicating inequities and improving attitudes toward and services and opportunities for people with disabilities.

-People Experiencing Poverty & People Experiencing Homelessness
+People Experiencing Poverty and People Experiencing Homelessness

-• Poverty is the state of not having enough material possessions or income to meet one’s basic needs.
+Poverty is the state of not having enough material possessions or income to meet one’s basic needs.
 Poverty may include social, economic, and political elements.
 It is important for libraries to find ways to improve library service for families and professionals working with people living in poverty; to foster awareness of these populations and their needs in the library community and among the general public.

 • The United Nations defines poverty as the inability to have choices and opportunities, a violation of human dignity.
 It means lack of basic capacity to participate effectively in society.
 It means not having enough to feed and clothe a family, not having a school or clinic to go to, not having the land on which to grow one’s food or a job to earn one’s living, not having access to credit.
 It means insecurity, powerlessness and exclusion of individuals, households, and communities.
 It means susceptibility to violence, and it often implies living in marginal or fragile environments, without access to clean water or sanitation.
-To learn more, click here.

 Spanish-Language Outreach

-• Library services to Spanish-speaking users can be complex: nationality, regional differences, and culture provide myriad combinations within that community.
+Library services to Spanish-speaking users can be complex: nationality, regional differences, and culture provide myriad combinations within that community.
 As an example, there are significant linguistic and cultural differences reflected in the varieties of Spanish spoken by Mexicans, Puerto Ricans, Cubans, and other Spanish-speaking groups.
-To recognize and respond correctly to these differences is a major theme within these guidelines.
-Although the committee is aware of numerous terms for this target population, it has chosen to use the term “Spanish speaking” in order to encompass the many users that make up this diverse community instead of the outdated and limiting term of “Hispanic”.
+It is important to recognize and respond correctly to these differences.

 Related Articles